icpc/ccs-specs/Contest_Archive_Format.md

 Note that the API specification requires that filenames are unique within endpoint objects, so this is always possible.

-It is not required that URLs specified in the href is always valid.
+It is not required that a URL specified in an href is always valid.
-Specifically, in many cases the contest is running in a local network that is taken down after the contest, and this the URL would definitely not be working.
+Specifically, in many cases the contest is running in a local network that is taken down after the contest, and in this case the URL would definitely not still be working.
 To keep the archiving process as simple as possible, stale URLs do not have to be removed from the data, but due to this the URLs should be ignored and the file stored as specified above should be used instead.

-Optionally one could create a Shallow Archive by not storing the files Then URLs must be valid.
+Optionally one could create a Shallow Archive by not storing the files, in which case the URLs must be valid.
 This could be useful in some cases where the size of the archive matters.

 In some cases it could make sense to merge multiple API sources (of the same contest) in a single archive.
 One example of this would be a contest that was running with a primary and [shadow](ccs_system_requirements#shadow-mode) CCS.
-Typically in such cases, most of the data will be identical (or at least the differences irrelevant), so only the data that differs (in relevant ways) needs to be stored.
+Typically in such cases, most of the data is identical (or at least the differences are irrelevant), so only the data that differs (in relevant ways) needs to be stored.
 If there is an additonal source for `<endpoint>` it is stored as above, but wherever `<endpoint>` is used in the path, instead use `<endpoint>_<system>` where `<system>` is a unique name for the additional